-Because the heterozygous and homozygous mutant mice presented a shorter stature as well as shorter long bones, we investigated the growth plate of the femur which is a type of cartilaginous tissue that has critical roles in bone elongation.
-In the wild-type head of the femur, chondrocytes proliferated and exhibited a discoidal shape and alignment into the columnar organization (Fig. 3a).
-Chondrocytes reaching the hypertrophic stage of maturation were identified by their enlarged volume, spherical shape, and decreased surrounding matrix (Fig. 3a, outlined by black box).
-While the chondrocyte zones within growth plates of wild-type and mutant femurs at P1 were clearly defined, the organization and shape of the hypertrophic chondrocytes were altered in mutant mice in comparison to controls.
-The size of hypertrophic chondrocyte surface area was decreased in both Fbn1TB5 mutant mice (Fig. 3b).
-Moreover, the homozygous mouse had difficulties in organizing hypertrophic chondrocyte columns (Fig. 3a, lower panel) with cartilage showing more severe disorganization than the heterozygous mice.
-The hypertrophic zone length at P1 was smaller at the heterozygous and homozygous states (Fig 3c).
-At P30, globally the growth plate length was reduced in both types of Fbn1TB5 mutant mice (Fig. 3d and e).
-These results led us to conclude that the defects in the growth plate may be responsible for the skeletal abnormalities in both Ho and HT Fbn1TB5 mutants.
+Given that our HT and Ho mutant mice presented with a shorter stature as well as shorter long bones, we next analyzed these animals to investigate the femoral growth plate, which is a cartilaginous tissue that plays critical roles in bone elongation.
+In the femoral head of WT animals, chondrocytes proliferated and exhibited a discoidal shape, and were aligned in a columnar conformation (Fig. 3a).
+Chondrocytes that had reached the hypertrophic stage of maturation were identified by their enlarged volume, spherical shape, and decreased surrounding matrix (Fig. 3a, black box).
+While the chondrocyte zones within growth plates of WT and mutant femurs at P1 were clearly defined, the organization and shape of the hypertrophic chondrocytes were altered in mutant mice in comparison to controls, with the size of the hypertrophic chondrocyte surface area being decreased in both Fbn1TB5 mutant mice (Fig. 3b).
+Moreover, the Ho mice exhibited impaired hypertrophic chondrocyte columnar organization (Fig. 3a, lower panel), with cartilage exhibiting more severe disorganization than that observed in HT mice.
+At P1, the hypertrophic zone length was reduced in HT and Ho mice (Fig 3c).
+At P30, global reductions in growth plate length were also observed in both types of Fbn1TB5 mutant mice (Fig. 3d and e).
+These results led us to conclude that growth plate defects may be responsible for the skeletal abnormalities observed in both Ho and HT Fbn1TB5 mutant animals.

-Alteration of key chondrocyte markers in Fbn1 KI mice
+Fbn1 KI mice exhibit alterations in key chondrocyte markers

-To assess whether the changes observed in mutant growth plates are associated with temporal and/or spatial differences in gene expression patterns of key growth plate markers, mRNA in situ hybridization and immunohistochemistry were performed on serial sections of femurs by analyzing markers for hypertrophic (type X collagen (Col10)), for proliferative (type II collagen (Col2) and SRY box 9 (Sox9)) chondrocytes.
+To assess whether the changes observed in mutant growth plates are associated with temporal and/or spatial differences in the expression patterns of key growth plate marker genes, mRNA in situ hybridization and immunohistochemistry were performed on serial femur sections to detect markers of hypertrophic chondrocytes [type X collagen (Col10)] and proliferative chondrocytes [type II collagen (Col2) and SRY box 9 (Sox9)].
 Wild-type femurs exhibited robust Col10a1 expression restricted to hypertrophic chondrocytes (left panel).
-However, the level of Col10a1 expression in HT and Ho mutants was drastically decreased near the chondro-osseous junction especially in homozygous mice (Fig. 3 bis a and b).
-The in situ hybridization results were confirmed using a specific Col10 antibody (Fig. 3 bis b).
-The quantification of mean fluorescence intensity of Col10 showed a significant decrease of expression in Ho (Fig 3bis b).
-The expression pattern of Col2a1, the common cartilage marker expressed by all committed chondrocytes, was not significantly altered by the TB5 mutation, despite the variation in chondrocyte morphology (data not shown).
-Sox9, a critical transcription factor controlling chondrocyte differentiation, is expressed concomitantly with Col2a1 during cartilage development.
+However, the level of Col10a1 expression in HT and Ho mutants was drastically decreased near the chondro-osseous junction, especially in Ho mice (Fig. 3 bis a and b).
+These in situ hybridization results were confirmed using a specific Col10 antibody (Fig. 3 bis b).
+The quantification of Col10 mean fluorescence intensity revealed a significant decrease in such expression in Ho mice (Fig 3bis b).
+The expression pattern of Col2a1, a common cartilage marker expressed by all committed chondrocytes, was not significantly altered by the TB5 mutation, despite the observed variations in chondrocyte morphology (data not shown).
+Sox9, a critical transcription factor that controls chondrocyte differentiation, is expressed concomitantly with Col2a1 during cartilage development.
 Sox9 in the wild-type growth plate was detected throughout the resting zone and followed by an abrupt decline in its expression in the hypertrophic zone (Fig. 3 bis c).
-Conversely, mutant growth plates exhibited an increase of Sox9 expression in the prehypertrophic zone (Fig. 3 bis c).

-Analysis of proliferation using Ki67 labeling indicated that the proliferation rate in chondrocyte was not impacted at P1 in the Fbn1 deficient growth plates compared to controls (Fig. 3bis d and e).
+Conversely, mutant growth plates exhibited an increase in Sox9 expression in the prehypertrophic zone (Fig. 3 bis c).
+Ki-67-based analyses of proliferative activity indicated that chondrocyte proliferation rates were unaffected at P1 in the Fbn1-deficient growth plates as compared to controls (Fig. 3bis d and e).

-Mutation in TB5 domain of fibrillin-1 impairs microfibrillar network
+Mutations in the TB5 domain of fibrillin-1 impair microfibrillar network assembly